Why is the site called Affect Autism?

 We all flourish in safe, loving relationships.

-Floortime is following the individual’s interests and emotional world into playful interactions that are child- or adult-led because we all need to feel safe to play to grow and learn.
+Floortime is following the individual’s interests and emotional world into playful interactions that are child-led because we all need to feel safe to play to grow and learn.

 If you have more wonderings about this or want to learn more, please Contact Us to connect.